HenrikWM/NNUG_GWAB2014/ASSIGNMENTS.md

 #### Install NEST with NuGet

-Set Webrole1 as "Default project" and install NEST by running the following command in the Package Manager Console in Visual Studio:
+Set `Webrole1` as **Default project** and install `NEST` by running the following command in the Package Manager Console in Visual Studio:

     PM> Install-Package NEST